San Antonio Hills, Inc. – Our History

 The area now known as San Antonio Hills, Inc. is sometimes referred to as Los Altos Country Club Properties or a portion of the Hale Ranch subdivision.

 On April 29, 1947 the digest of restrictions was compiled.
-In August the Los Altos Golf and Country Club joined San Antonio Hills, Inc.
+In August the Los Altos Golf & Country Club joined San Antonio Hills, Inc.

 recreational and educational facilities and other civic improvements”.